microsoft/vscode-python-devicesimulator/README.md

 ## Provide feedback

-To report issues, provide feedback or requests, please use this link : [Provide Feedback](https://aka.ms/AA5xpxx).
+To report issues, provide feedback or requests, please use this link: [Provide Feedback](https://aka.ms/AA5xpxx).
 We would love to hear from you about your experience to keep improving our project.

 ## Privacy and Telemetry Notice

 Our extension is collecting anonymous data about your usage of our features to help us improve our product.
-You can find the Privacy Notice here : [Data collection](PRIVACY.md), as well as instructions on how to turn it off.
+You can find the Privacy Notice here: [Data collection](PRIVACY.md), as well as instructions on how to turn it off.

 ## Third Party Notice